Italian Savoury Easter Cheese Pie, also known as fiadone di formaggio, is a rustic combination of eggs and cheese enveloped in a very firm dough.

 - Brush with egg wash.

 - Repeat.
-(I usually use the leftover dough to smaller cheese pies or combine them to make a fifth or sixth fiadone).
+(I combine the leftover dough to make a fifth or sixth fiadone).

-- Place in preheated oven at 350 ° F for about 20 minutes.
+- Place in a preheated oven at 350° F for about 20 minutes.

 - Place on racks to cool.